 The rocky ground is someone that has short-lived faith.
 They talk about wanting to cultivate what matters but they are more concerned with what others think of them than actually following God.

-The thorny ground is someone who’s heart is focused on gaining things of this world instead of things that last forever.
+The thorny ground is someone whose heart is focused on gaining things of this world instead of things that last forever.
 They are distracted by things like money, pleasure, and status.
-Their time and attention is focused away from the Word and they end up having no time for it.
+Their time and attention are focused away from the Word and they end up having no time for it.

 The good soil is someone who hears, understands, and does something about what God says in his Word.
 Their heart is set on something that lasts longer than they will.
 Their life is messy but meaningful.
 They are imperfectly perfect and covered in grace.
 Their life is faithful and fruitful.
 They are a cultivator and that's what I strive to be.